 Years later I read an article by Michael Palin about the feeling hearing the football results on the radio on a Saturday afternoon stirred in him.
 All those paired names of towns and cities read out as the scores came in, was for Palin, a clarion call to the nations, a check-list for Britain: Port vale 1 – Bristol City 0, Queen of the South 1 – Stenhousemuir 2, etc, meant that, at 5 o’ Clock that day at least, the world was alright, life carried on.

 For the young me, the ghost stories and folklore of Britain had a similar effect.
-Odd to think of it now, but reading about the dead as a child, brought my country to a rich and vivid life.
-Out there, it seemed, was a place, far older, stranger and deeper than my limited experience.
+Odd to think of it now, but reading about the dead as a child, brought my the wider world to a rich and vivid life.
+Out there, beyond the Bristol suburbs, it seemed, was a land, far older, stranger and deeper than my limited experience.
 A world where multiple layers of history could still be seen, or felt, not only in old houses, ruined castles and abbeys, but also in and around more ordinary sites such as shops, factories, pubs and suburban streets.

 By the time I stumbled upon The Great Ghost Rescue, my interest would have been informed by all the above.
 However, in this story, things were quite different.
 The ghosts weren’t simply recorded flickerings of old tales, shadows and fragments to shudder at for a moment, but had feelings and impulses of their own.
 The idea that you could feel sorry for, or even like a ghost, or hideous looking hag, would have been striking to me.
 I would have come to the story attracted by its potential spookiness, but left it with quite a different impression.